holepunchto/pear-docs/helpers/corestore.md

 const core5 = store.get(otherKey)
 ```

-> The names you provide are only relevant **locally**, in that they are used to deterministically generate key pairs.
-Whenever you load a core by name, that core will be writable.
+> The names provided are only relevant **locally**, in that they are used to deterministically generate key pairs.
+Whenever a core is loaded by name, that core will be writable.
 Names are not shared with remote peers.

 #### **`const stream = store.replicate(options|stream)`**